Urban living is all about making the most of available space, especially outdoor space. Ever wonder what’s up there on New York City’s rooftops?

-Above: Like the other materials in the project, the Corten steel screen will continue to weather and rust.
+Above: Like the other materials used in the project, the Corten steel screen will continue to weather and rust.

-Above: Inspired by Italian architect Carlo Scarpa, a master of architectural detailing, Pulltab lined the framed opening of the view to the power station with a 12-inch section of gas line pipe, designed deliberately to rust onto the stucco wall.
+Above: Inspired by the late Italian architect Carlo Scarpa, a master of architectural detailing, Pulltab lined the framed opening of the view to the power station with a 12-inch section of gas line pipe, designed deliberately to rust onto the stucco wall.

-This is an update of a post published May 26, 2012.
+Updated from a post originally published May 26, 2012.